Home

 Abayudaya: The Jews Of Uganda

-By Richard Sobol and Jeffrey A. Summit,
+By Richard Sobol and Jeffrey A. Summit, Abbeville Press, August 2002

-The 600 members of the Abayudaya community living in a remote area of eastern Uganda lead a life devoted to traditional Jewish practices.
+The 1000 members of the Abayudaya community living in a remote area of eastern Uganda lead a life devoted to traditional Jewish practices.
 They observe the Sabbath and holidays, attend services, follow dietary laws, and cling tightly to traditions in their small mud and brick synagogues.
 Surrounded by Muslims and Christians, facing poverty and isolation, these people have maintained their Jewish way of life for four generations since the initial conversion of their leader Semei Kukungulu in 1917.
 Even during Idi Amin's reign of terror, when synagogues were closed and prayers had to be held in secret, the Abayudaya did not abandon their beliefs.
-Richard Sobol is the first photojournalist to document this Jewish community's way of life and to relate their heroic story.
-His sensitive portraits and moving landscapes depict everyday life as well as their religious celebrations and rituals.
-His intriguing text chronicles the story of this community from its conception to the present.
-The book includes an annotated CD filled with powerful music and songs recorded by ethnomusicologist Jeffrey A. Summit, who has also provided an essay examining this unique mix of African and Jewish sounds.

 Abayudaya: Music From the Jewish People of Uganda